Creelman/cache-simulator/README.md

 The implementation is written in Rust, and the executable supports most platforms which support memory mapping files as cross-platform APIs are used.

+## Performance

+Depends on the cache being simulated; for a direct mapped cache on a text-based trace file, the simulator averages around 6.0GB/s including parsing.
+Hard drive speed tends to be the limiting factor.

 ## Safety

 All core functionality avoids unsafe code. `cachesim` and the tests use unsafe blocks to memory map files due to limitations across platforms, for more information see the crate documentation for `memmap2` [here](https://docs.rs/memmap2/latest/memmap2/struct.Mmap.html)